bayespecon.models.panel_base.SpatialPanelModel

 Compute Bayesian inference for direct, indirect, and total impacts.

 Computes impact measures for each posterior draw, then summarises the posterior distribution with means, 95% credible intervals, and Bayesian p-values.
+This is the fully Bayesian analog of the simulation-based approach in LeSage and Pace [2009] and the asymptotic variance formulas in Arbia et al. [2020].

 Parameters: